jaimetur/PhotoMigrator/docs/help/2-google-takeout.md

 7. Fix Broken Symlinks --> 10m
 8. <span style="color:grey">(Optional) Remove Duplicates after fixing --> 3h</span>

-NOTE: Step 8 is disabled by default, and is only recommended if you want to save disk space and want to avoid having the same physical file in more than one folder (in case that the same file belongs to multiples Albums).
+NOTE 1: Step 8 is disabled by default, and is only recommended if you want to save disk space and want to avoid having the same physical file in more than one folder (in case that the same file belongs to multiples Albums).

+NOTE 2: Above times are approximates and were measured running the tool on Linux using a Synology NAS DS920+.

 **Examples of use:**